-The Royal Australian Historical Society (RAHS) invites you to explore the ways in which the crossings of the Blue Mountains are being commemorated.
-The RAHS has drawn inspiration from both the centenary celebrations organised by its founding members in 1913 and from its goal of supporting local and community history.
+The RAHS drew inspiration for this project from both the centenary celebrations organised by its founding members in 1913 and from its goal of supporting local and community history.
 This project won a National Trust Heritage Education and Interpretation Award in 2014.

 We would like to thank our partners, in particular the New South Wales Department of Premier and Cabinet whose generous grant made the commemoration projects possible.

 Discover the collections of historian in-the-field Frank Walker, President of the RAHS in 1913.
 In the late 19th and early 20th centuries Frank Walker, an inaugural member of the Australian (later Royal) Historical Society cycled over 22,000 miles around country NSW taking thousands of photographs on glass plate negatives, some of which he used as lantern slides for his many lectures.
 Other images were also reproduced as illustrations in historical articles, and some were issued as postcards by Sydney publisher Tyrrell’s and are now considered collector’s items.

 Learn how the RAHS has supported the community in honouring the diverse histories of Blue Mountains.
 This included supporting the Inaugural Gundungurra Ancestral Pathways Walk, a multi-day hike across the Blue Mountains plateau, from west to east following traditional Aboriginal Pathways.
 The walk was a celebration of the achievements of all people who have crossed the Mountains throughout time, specifically highlighting the uniqueness, richness and successfullness of Aboriginal occupation of the area.